xk1234/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.
 * 1c.
 The user provides a name keyword that is already in the list.
     * 1c1.
 AddressBook shows 0 person is added.
       Use case resumes at step 1.

+**Use case: UC13 - Mail to multiple contacts**

+**MSS**

+1. User <ins>find persons by name and tag (UC5)</ins>.
+2. User requests to generate a `mailto` link for all contacts currently on the list.
+3. AddressBook generates and displays the requested link.
+4. User copies the link to their browser's address bar to open the system mail client.
+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.
+    * 2a1.
+AddressBook shows an error message.
+      Use case resumes at step 1.

 ### Non-Functional Requirements